 1. Focus on Culture

 Job candidates now no longer focus only on pay when looking to accept an offer or apply for a job.
-All companies have a "culture," Superior Group says, "and candidates are attuned to researching individual companies to determine the right fit.
-Most candidates can look at your web and social pages to gauge the personality and overall work/life experience that they will experience if they accept a position."
+All companies have a "culture," and candidates are now attuned to researching individual companies to determine the right fit for themselves, points out Superior Group.

 Asking the right questions can go a long way for finding a good employee/culture fit.
-Include questions like:
+Include questions in your interview process like:

-- Describe a time when you went out of your way to impress a customer.
+- Can you describe a time when you went out of your way to impress a customer?

 - What kind of work environment would make you unhappy?